Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 ### Responses to Queries with Valid Search Terms
 Every query sent by the app to Merriam-Webster's Collegiate® Dictionary with Audio API
 includes a search term.
-If the search term is valid (i.e., not misspelled) and is defined
+If the search term is valid (i.e., is not misspelled and is defined
-in Merriam-Webster's Collegiate® Dictionary, the API will return a JSON response that
+in Merriam-Webster's Collegiate® Dictionary), the API will return a JSON response that
 includes all entries for the word.
 The word being defined in an entry is known as the
 "headword," and responses that include more than one entry are organized by
 "homographs"--that is, "headwords with identical spellings but distinct meanings and